 Dear Friends and Colleagues,

-And so much more…
+- And much more…

 President and CEO, NASCUS